Muhamed Tijani

-Muhamed Tijani (born 26 July 2000) is a Nigerian professional footballer who plays as a forward for Czech First League side Sigma Olomouc on loan from Slavia Prague.
+Muhamed Tijani (born 26 July 2000) is a Nigerian professional footballer who plays as a forward for Nemzeti Bajnokság I side Újpest.

 Club career

 Baník Ostrava

 Tijani joined Czech club Baník Ostrava's youth system from Nigerian side 36 Lion FC on 27 September 2018.
 He signed a professional contract with Baník Ostrava on 27 August 2019.

 2019–20: Loans to Třinec and Karviná

 Tijani joined Třinec on loan in the summer of 2019.
 He made his competitive debut for the club on 27 August in a cup match against TJ Valašské Meziříčí.

 In February 2020, Tijani was recalled early from his loan to Třinec and moved on loan to Karviná.
 He made his debut for Karviná on 3 June against Slovácko.

 2020–21: Return to Baník Ostrava and second loan to Třinec

 He returned from loan and made his debut for Baník Ostrava against his former club Karviná on 21 August 2020.
 Tijani scored his first goal for the club in a 3–0 league victory over FK Pardubice on 19 September.

 Tijani returned to Třinec on loan on 8 February 2021.
 He made his second debut against Blansko on 6 March.